 Object storage for archiving data¶

 As an alternative to copying data back to your client machine, users may prefer to upload their data to a cloud-based object storage service instead.
-Flight Compute clusters include tools for accessing data stored in the AWS S3 object storage service, as well as the Dropbox cloud storage service and SWIFT compatible services.
-Benefits of using an object-based storage service include:
+Flight Compute clusters include tools for accessing data stored in the AWS S3 object storage service, as well as the Dropbox cloud storage service.
+Benefits of using an cloud-based storage service include:

-- Data is kept safe and does not have to be independently backed-up
+- Data is kept safe and does not have to be independantly backed-up

 - Storage is easily scalable, with the ability for data to grow to practically any size

 - You only pay for what you use; you do not need to buy expansion room in advance

 - Storage service providers often have multiple tiers available, helping to reduce the cost of storing data

 - Data storage and retrieval times may be improved, as storage service providers typically have more bandwidth than individual sites

 - Your company, institution or facility may receive some storage capacity for free which you could use